openPMD/openPMD-api/docs/source/dev/backend.rst

     { return std::future< void >(); }
     } // openPMD

-Familiarizing your backend with the rest of the API happens in just one place in ``src/IO/AbstractIOHandler.cpp``:
+Familiarizing your backend with the rest of the API happens in just one place in ``src/IO/AbstractIOHandlerHelper.cpp``:

 .. code-block:: cpp

     #if openPMD_HAVE_MPI
     std::shared_ptr< AbstractIOHandler >
+    createIOHandler(
-    AbstractIOHandler::createIOHandler(std::string const& path,
+        std::string const& path,
         AccessType at,
         Format f,
-                                       MPI_Comm comm)
+        MPI_Comm comm
+    )
     {
         switch( f )
         {